apocalypticartcollective/eft/_posts/2025-04-02-Resistance-Seven.md

 'Beep!'

 She pushed her way into the hall, absentmindedly counting off armed soldiers in biohazard suits along the corridor.
-She turned to face the one to the right of her door, the soldier who'd appeared on her bedside monitor.
+She turned to face one of them, to the right of her door, the soldier who'd appeared on her bedside monitor.
 His armored presence loomed above her, his face now mostly hidden behind a thick plastic face shield.
 She could see enough to know he was giving her his best war-face.
 She resisted a smile and scowled right back at him.

 She tossed her forehead up, 'Goose.'